 The two machines share the same Apple Silicon M1 processor, but with a key difference in cooling systems.
 Since Apple didn't provide any specific benchmark comparisons between the two models, it is difficult to speculate exactly how well the two machines will perform until benchmarks can be compared.
 However, there are a number of assumptions that can be made.

 The MacBook Air certainly has more thermal constraints than the MacBook Pro since it is passively cooled and thus has no fans or active ventilation.
 Unlike the MacBook Air, the MacBook Pro has ventilation and fans.
-It is expected that the MacBook Pro will be able to run faster, pushing the M1 harder for longer and achieving better performance from the same chip.
-The MacBook Pro will be able to run the M1 at higher temperatures since it will be able to cool it more effectively using its active cooling system than the MacBook Air.
+The MacBook Pro can therefore run faster, pushing the M1 harder for longer and achieving better performance from the same chip.
+This is because the MacBook Pro runs the M1 at higher temperatures since it can cool it more effectively using its active cooling system than the MacBook Air.